Xi Jinping: Military reforms

-Since taking power in 2012, Xi has undertaken an overhaul of the People's Liberation Army.
+Since taking power in 2012, Xi has undertaken an overhaul of the People's Liberation Army, including both political reform and its modernization.
 Military-civil fusion has advanced under Xi.
 Xi has been active in his participation in military affairs, taking a direct hands-on approach to military reform.
-In addition to being the Chairman of the CMC and leader of the Central Leading Group for Military Reform founded in 2014 to oversee comprehensive military reforms, Xi has delivered numerous high-profile pronouncements vowing to clean up malfeasance and complacency in the military.
+In addition to being the chairman of the CMC and leader of the Central Leading Group for Military Reform founded in 2014 to oversee comprehensive military reforms, Xi has delivered numerous high-profile pronouncements vowing to clean up malfeasance and complacency in the military.
 Xi has repeatedly warned that the depoliticization of the PLA from the CCP would lead to a collapse similar to that of the Soviet Union.
-Xi held the New Gutian Conference in 2014, gathering China's top military officers, re-emphasizing the principle of "the party has absolute control over the army" first established by Mao at the 1929 Gutian Conference.
+Xi held the New Gutian Conference in 2014, gathering China's top military officers, re-emphasizing the principle of "the party has absolute control over the army" first established by Mao at the 1929 Gutian Congress.

 Xi announced a reduction of 300,000 troops from the PLA in 2015, bringing its size to 2 million troops.
 Xi described this as a gesture of peace, while analysts such as Rory Medcalf have said that the cut was done to reduce costs as well as part of PLA's modernization.
-On 2016, he reduced the number of theater commands of the PLA from seven to five.
+In November 2015, the Central Leading Group for Military Reform announced extensive reforms in the PLA called Deepening National Defense and Military Reform.
+In 2016, Xi reduced the number of theater commands of the PLA from seven to five.
 He has also abolished the four autonomous general departments of the PLA, replacing them with 15 agencies directly reporting to the CMC.
 Two new branches of the PLA were created under his reforms, the Strategic Support Force and the Joint Logistics Support Force.
+PLA Second Artillery Corps was also upgraded to the PLA Rocket Force.
+In March 2016, the CMC announced the abolishment of paid services by the PLA and the People's Armed Police (PAP), meaning activities like military-run hospitals and hotels open to the public, by 2019.